 Options For Upgrading The Itinerary

-If you want to visit Torres Del Paine National Park, Chile’s most famous park, we highly recommend adding three days to your eight-day trip.
+If you visit Torres Del Paine National Park, we highly recommend adding three days to your eight-day trip.
 The park entrance is a three-hour drive from Puerto Natales.
-There are a number of wonderful lodges within the park ranging from all-inclusive deluxe accommodations to hotels that offer less expensive self-guided hiking trails.
+There are a number of wonderful lodges within the park.
+They range from all-inclusive deluxe accommodations to hotels that offer less expensive self-guided hiking trails.

 For travelers seeking more of an expedition-type cruise through Patagonia, we can also offer a first-class option, the Stella Australis.
 With just 210 passengers, 100 cabins, and daily land excursions, this ship is an easy upgrade in experience and amenities.